Tompkins County Public Library: Description

 The Library serves as the Central Library of the five-county Finger Lakes Library System and provides free and equal access to residents of Tompkins, Cayuga, Cortland, Seneca, Schuyler and Tioga counties.

-TCPL hosts nearly one million visitors each year, making it the single, the largest driver of traffic to downtown Ithaca.
-The library provides access to digital resources, including wireless internet access, databases and eBooks, as well as an extensive print collection.
+The Library provides access to digital resources, including wireless internet access, databases and eBooks, as well as an extensive print collection.
 It also serves as the cultural hub of Tompkins County, providing museum quality art exhibits, opportunities for civic engagement and programs for children, teens and adults.

-The library's primary budget allocation comes from Tompkins County, with additional support from the Tompkins County Public Library Foundation and The Friends of the Tompkins County Public Library.
+The Library's primary budget allocation comes from Tompkins County, with additional support from the Tompkins County Public Library Foundation and The Friends of the Tompkins County Public Library.
 In November 2014, The Tompkins County Public Library Foundation announced a $2.75 million campaign for a 21st Century Library in support of the construction of a digital literacy lab, a teen center, collection expansion and endowment building.
 Another $1.4 million was granted in 2016 for the creation of a teen center and renovations to the interior.
 Part of the Campaign for a 21st Century Library is the LEGO Library, which was led by Peter and Andrew McCracken.
 It features a 6' by 6' model of the library post-renovation.

-Support from the Friends of the Tompkins County Public Library is funded by the Friends of the Tompkins County Public Library Booksale.
-One of the largest events of its type in the United States, the booksale draws thousands to an Esty Street warehouse each year in search of books, records, CDs and DVDs provided through community donations.
+Support from the Friends of the Tompkins County Public Library is funded by the Friends of the Tompkins County Public Library Book Sale.
+One of the largest events of its type in the United States, the book sale draws thousands to an Esty Street warehouse in May and October of each year in search of books, records, CDs and DVDs provided through community donations.

 The Tompkins County Public Library is a part of the eight-site Ithaca Discovery Trail.